-3.5 Spillway Design and Capacity
+3.5 Spillway Design and Capacity\

 Discharge from the Bottom Ash Pond is through a concrete stop-log structure with dimensions of 6 feet wide, 11 feet long, and 8.5 feet deep with a top elevation of 322.53 feet (the active spillway).
-The active spillway is not currently operated with stop-logs.
-The discharge structure outlet is a single, 10-inch carbon fiber pipe which discharges Bottom Ash Pond effluent into the Process Waste Pond.
+The active spillway does not currently utilize stop-logs.
+The active discharge pipe is a single, 10-inch carbon fiber pipe that discharges Bottom Ash Pond effluent into the Process Waste Pond.
 The discharge pipe inlet and outlet invert elevations are 314.53 feet and 304.97 feet, respectively.
 The discharge pipe is routed from the discharge structure to a control valve with an invert elevation of approximately 306.3 feet.
-The discharge pipe is approximately 10.3%.
-From the control valve, the discharge pipe is routed to the Process Waste Pond over a distance of approximately 1,820 feet with a slope of approximately 0.07%.
-Average daily and monthly maximum flow rates from the Bottom Ash Pond to the Process Waste Pond are 1.22 and 2.13 million gallons per day (MGD), respectively, as identified in SBMU's NPDES permit process flow diagram.
+The distance from the discharge pipe is approximately 10.3%.
+From the control valve, the discharge pipe flows to the Process Waste Pond over a distance of approximately 1,820 feet with a slope of approximately 0.07%.
+Average daily and monthly maximum flow rates from the Bottom Ash Pond to the Process Waste Pond are reported to be 1.22 million gallons per day (MGD) and 2.13MGD, respectively, as identified in SBMU's NPDES permit process flow diagram.

-The Bottom Ash Pond also has a second overflow structure constructed of a concrete inlet with a 30-inch corrugated metal discharge pipe through the berm separating the Bottom Ash Pond from the inactive Fly Ash Pond.
-The discharge of the overflow structure is into the inactive Fly Ash Pond.
-The overflow structure is inoperable due to excess CCR deposits in the inactive Fly Ash Pond obstructing the discharge end of the 30-inch pipe.
+The Bottom Ash Pond was built with a second overflow structure that includes a concrete inlet on the north berm of the pond that connects to a 30-inch corrugated metal discharge pipe that flows north through the berm and originally discharged in the inactive Fly Ash Pond.
+The overflow structure originally discharged into the inactive Fly Ash Pond.
+However, the overflow structure is currently inoperable due to excess CCR deposits within the inactive Fly Ash Pond that obstruct the north (discharge) end of the 30-inch pipe.
+This condition has been noted during site inspections in the past.